Mount Vernon: Preservation, legacy, and tourism

 Mount Vernon was featured in a 1-cent United States postage stamp in 1936 within the Army and Navy Commemorative Series.
 The green stamp, which was the first in the series, also contained portraits of George Washington and Nathanael Greene, a Major General of the Continental Army during the Revolutionary War.

 In 1956, a 1.5-cent stamp within the Liberty Issue of U.S. postage stamps memorialized Mount Vernon as a national shrine.
 The Liberty Issue was originally planned to honor six presidents, six famous Americans, and six historic national shrines.
 The Mount Vernon stamp, which featured a view of Washington's home facing the Potomac River, was the issue's first that commemorated a shrine.

 Mount Vernon was designated a National Historic Landmark on December 19, 1960, and listed on the National Register of Historic Places on October 15, 1966.
 Development and improvement of the estate is an ongoing concern.
 Following a $110 million fundraising campaign, two new buildings that GWWO, Inc./Architects had designed opened in 2006 as venues for additional background on George Washington and the American Revolution.
 The Ford Orientation Center introduces visitors to George Washington and Mount Vernon with displays and a film.
 The Donald W. Reynolds Museum and Education Center houses many artefacts related to Washington along with multimedia displays and further films using modern entertainment technology.

 Mount Vernon was put on the tentative list for World Heritage Site status in the early 2000s.
 It was submitted but failed to get approved.
 In 2014, Mount Vernon awarded its first Cyrus A. Ansary Prize for Courage and Character to former President George H. W. Bush.

 The airspace surrounding Mount Vernon is restricted to prevent damage from aircraft vibrations.
 As a consequence, overhead/aerial photography has been limited and requires unique approaches.

-Transportation
+Mount Vernon Viewshed

+In 1955, a 485-acre farm across from Mount Vernon went up for sale.
+There were rumors that an oil company was to buy it.
+Charles Wagner, a resident of the Moyaone Association, a community next to the proposed site, reached out to Charles Wall, the Resident Director of Mount Vernon.
+The Mount Vernon Ladies' Association and its then leader, Ohio Member of Congress Frances P. Bolton, had expressed a desire to protect the view from Mount Vernon.
+At this point Bolton, Wagner, Wall, and Moyaone resident Robert W. Straus developed a decades-long plan to protect the Mount Vernon viewshed, which came to be known as Operation Overview.